LeafCutterLabs/miniMACRO5/ASSEMBLY.md

 ![](photos/v3bAssembly/SolderProMicroHeaders.jpg)

 ## Step 2a (optional) - Check for shorts
-As the header is a small space to solder in you can check for electrical shorts by testing each pin of each side to see if it connects to any other.
+As the header has a lot of connections in a small space it it easy to create an accidental short circuit.
+You can check for electrical shorts by using a multimeter to test if any pins are connected together.
 At this stage no pin should create a circuit with any other pin on the header.

 If you find a short, remove the solder and redo the connection.